BL0CK-X/api-developer-program/README.md

 ## Background

 Anyone can make their own API already.
-However, if you do and you intend to make money off of it, you'll likely have to complete several steps that do not involve the coding you love.
-For us, these steps include: managing a cluster of servers, managing a database, accepting payments, setting up a business bank account, first operating at a loss before making money, creating and managing documentation, marketing the API, and growing the community.
+However, if you do and you intend to make money off of it, you'll likely have to complete several steps that do not involve the code coding part you actually enjoy.

+For us, these steps include: managing a cluster of servers, managing a database, accepting payments, setting up a business bank account, initially operating at a loss before making money, creating and managing documentation, marketing the API, and growing the community.

 That's a lot.